checklist/checklist-support/docs/checklists/checklists.md

 Note: if you unpublish and publish the checklist a new link will be generated and people with the old link will no longer have access to the checklist (unless you share the new link with them).

-### Embed Your Checklist
+## Embed Your Checklist

-You can also embed your published checklist on a website.
+You can [Publish a Checklist](#publish-Checklist) and then embed it on your site.
 On the published checklist, click on the Embed button:

 ![Published Checklist](/assets/images/checklists/checklist-published.png)